20 of the Loudest Animals on Earth

 Advertisement

-According to National Institute of Deafness and Other Communication Disorders, "Sounds at or below 70 A-weighted decibels (dBA), even after long exposure, are unlikely to cause hearing loss.
+According to the National Institute of Deafness and Other Communication Disorders, "Sounds at or below 70 A-weighted decibels (dBA), even after long exposure, are unlikely to cause hearing loss.
 However, long or repeated exposure to sounds at or above 85 dBA can cause hearing loss."

 Loudest Sounds